-Policy statement
+1. Policy statement 3

-Policy intention
+2. Policy intention 3

-Legal framework2
+3. Legal and policy framework 3

-Responsibilities
+4. Responsibilities 4

-Safeguarding principles4
+5. Safeguarding principles 5

-Safeguarding policies
+6. Safeguarding policies 6

-Information Sharing
+7. Information Sharing 7

-Training6
+8. Training 7

-Online safety7
+9. Online safety 8

-Opportunities to teach safeguarding7
+10. Opportunities to teach safeguarding 8

-Safer recruitment7
+11. Safer recruitment 8

-Allegations7
+12. Allegations 8

-Assurance and monitoring of compliance7
+13. Assurance and monitoring of compliance 9

-Annual review of safeguarding8
+14. Annual review of safeguarding 9

-Charity Commission Serious Incident Reports
+15. Charity Commission Serious Incident Reports1 0

-Policy approval and review9
+16. Policy approval and review1 0

-Appendix 1 - Nominated Safeguarding Governor (NSG) - Description of Responsibilities 11
+17. Appendix 1 - Nominated Safeguarding Governor (NSG) - Description of Responsibilities 1 2

+18. Appendix 2 - Harpur Trust safeguarding directory1 6

-Appendix 2 - Guidance on specific safeguarding issues to be included in respective school policies and in over-arching Trust policies
+19. Appendix 3 - Guidance on specific safeguarding issues to be included in school and Trust policies 1 7

-Appendix 3 - Harpur Trust safeguarding directory16

-Appendix 4.1 - Termly safeguarding report to the School Governing Body
+20. Appendix 4 - Termly safeguarding report to the School Governing Body1 8

-Safeguarding Policy Appendix 4.2 - Annual safeguarding report to the School Governing Body
+21. Appendix 5 - Annual safeguarding report to the School Governing Body and the Trust2 5

-Appendix 5 - Annual Review of Safeguarding in the school - terms of reference
+22. Appendix 6 - Annual Review of Safeguarding in the school - terms of reference 1

-Appendix 6 - Safeguarding Compliance Checklist for School Governing Body29

-Appendix 7 - Safeguarding compliance checklist for grant applicants
+23. Appendix 7 - Safeguarding compliance checklist for grant applicants 3

-Policy statement
+1. Policy statement

-- 1. Trustees, School Governing Body members, senior leadership teams and staff of The Harpur Trust are fully committed to the rigorous implementation of safeguarding procedures and practices to safeguard and promote the welfare of all their beneficiaries, employees and others with whom the charity comes into contact so that they do not come to harm.
-Trustees regard this as a key governance priority. - 2.
-The Harpur Trust operates four independent schools, which educate a large number of young people.
-Therefore, in particular, the Trustees, governance committees and staff of the Trust will ensure the protection of children and young people in their care from maltreatment; impairment of health or development; ensure they are growing up in circumstances consistent with the provision of safe and effective care; and take action to enable them to have the best outcomes, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - 3.
-The Harpur Trust also provides accommodation for older people in Almshouses, and supports the local community by giving grants to local projects.
-In addition, The Harpur Trust operates numerous social investments, community events and programmes including Bedford Giving and The Accelerator Programme that works with external delivery partners and school personnel.
+- 1 Trustees, School Governing Body members, senior leadership teams and staff of The Harpur Trust are fully committed to the rigorous implementation of safeguarding procedures and practices to safeguard and promote the welfare of all their beneficiaries, employees and others with whom the charity comes into contact so that they do not come to harm.
+Trustees regard this as a key governance priority. - 2 The Harpur Trust operates four independent schools, which educate a large number of young people.
+Therefore, in particular, the Trustees, governance committees and staff of the Trust will provide help and support to meet the needs of children as soon as problems emerge, protecting ef-children and young people in their care from maltreatment whether that is within or outside the home, including online, preventing impairment of physical and mental health or development; ensure they are growing up in circumstances consistent with the provision of safe and effective care; and take action to enable them to have the best outcomes, regardless of age, disability, gender, racial heritage, religious belief, sexual orientation or identity. - 3 The Harpur Trust also supports the local community by giving grants to local projects, through social investments, community events and programmes including Bedford Giving and The Accelerator Programme that work with external delivery partners and school staff.

-Policy intention
+2. Policy intention